-Navailable is the number of SMTC occasions that are covered by instances of the non-dropped associated measurement gap within the window W after accounting for measurement gap collisions by applying the measurement gap collision rule in section 9.1.8.3.
+- Navailable is the number of SMTC occasions that are covered by instances of the non-dropped associated measurement gap within the window W after accounting for GAP collisions by applying the GAP collision rule in section 9.1.8.3.

+- xRP = MGRP when configured GAP is activated Pre-MG or MG, and xRP = VIRP when configured GAP is NCSG.